2001-Mon Feb 27 02:05:37 MST 2017

 prepared for Halloween?

-cats relish this holiday.
+dogs and cats relish this holiday.
 For some, wearing a costume and greeting neighborhood kids is a fun way to spend the night.
 But others may be uncomfortable getting dressed up, or nervous around people, or terrified by the doorbell.
 Consider your pet's personality when you're deciding just how much spooking is enough.

 Here are a few simple ways to help make Halloween fun for everyone and some easy

-tips for dealing with
+tips for dealing with dogs and

-dogs and cats who just aren't that into the whole thing.
+cats who just aren't that into the whole thing.

 Costume with care.
 Lots of us get a chuckle out of